RJ May: Indictment and arrest

 On June 10, 2025, May was indicted by a federal grand jury on 10 counts of federal child sex abuse charges.
 Then on June 11, 2025, May was arrested and booked into Lexington County Detention Center.
-Jordan Pace, Chair of the South Carolina Freedom Caucus, issued a statement calling for May's immediate resignation.
+Jordan Pace, chair of the South Carolina Freedom Caucus, issued a statement calling for May's immediate resignation.

-On June 12, 2025, May was suspended without pay from the South Carolina House of Representatives as required by state law, pending the case's outcome, according to a document from House Speaker Murrell Smith’s office.
+On June 12, 2025, May was suspended without pay from the South Carolina House of Representatives as required by state law, pending the case's outcome, according to a document from House Speaker Murrell Smith Jr.'s office.
 An arraignment was held before United States Magistrate Judge Shiva V. Hodges, during which evidence was presented by a representative of the Department of Homeland Security, and bond for May was denied.
-May pled not guilty and is detained without bail.
+May pled not guilty and was detained without bail.

-On June 13, 2025, the South Carolina House Republican Caucus issued a statement from House Majority Leader Davey Hiott noting that Hiott had filed a complaint with the House Ethics Committee to further investigate May, a procedure which starts the process of expulsion from the House of Representatives.
+On June 13, 2025, the South Carolina House Republican Caucus issued a statement from House Majority Leader Davey Hiott noting that Hiott had filed a complaint with the House Ethics Committee to further investigate May, a procedure which started the process of expulsion from the House of Representatives.
 The letter further noted that May was not a member of the SC House Republican Caucus, but was instead a creator and member of the "fringe" South Carolina Freedom Caucus.
 Drew McKissick, chair of the South Carolina Republican Party, released a statement demanding that May resign his seat in the House of Representatives.
 The Attorney General of South Carolina Alan Wilson also released a statement affirming that the investigation of May was conducted by federal partners who are members of the South Carolina Internet Crimes Against Children Task Force.
 Governor Henry McMaster called the charges "horrific."
 Commenting on whether May should resign his seat, the governor remarked "that question's going to be answered for him" if the House of Representatives passes an expulsion by a two-thirds vote.

 Court proceedings

 On June 24, 2025, May appeared before a federal judge without legal counsel.
 He requested and was assigned a court appointed public defender.
 May presented a financial affidavit stating that he had no assets in his name other than his truck.
 Assistant federal public defender Jenny Smith was appointed to represent May, taking over from Columbia attorney Dayne Phillips.
 The federal case was assigned to Senior U.S. District Court Judge Cameron McGowan Currie.
-May is being held at Edgefield County Detention Center.
+May was held at Edgefield County Detention Center.

 Request for delay

 On August 11, 2025, Smith submitted a request to the court to delay proceedings to give her time to review discovery, investigate, review findings with the defendant, and give all parties time to possibly negotiate a resolution.

 Jury selection was previously set for September 10, 2025, but on August 20, the schedule was reset by federal Judge Currie for October 8, 2025, with opening arguments on October 9.
-Smith plans to challenge the search warrant used to seize electronics from May's home in August 2024.
+Smith planned to challenge the search warrant used to seize electronics from May's home in August 2024.